dascritch/cpu-audio/API.md

 global_controller        | `null`        | Reference to the `<cpu-controller>` in the page if any, `null` elsewhere playlists                | `{}`          | Collection of audio tag by playlists (named by the `<cpu-audio playlist="">` attribute).
-[See playlist feature](./FEATURES#playlists). advance_in_playlist      | `true`        | When an audio is ended in a playlist, starts immediatly the next one.
+[See playlist feature](./FEATURES#playlists). advance_in_playlist      | `true`        | When an audio is ended in a playlist, starts immediatly the next one. autoplay                 | `false`       | Will try to play at the start of the page if a temporal url is given or the audio was previously exited

 Some properties are still not documented, for internal usage, as they may evolve.